ceterumnet/alpaca-web/docs/architecture/single-source-of-truth.md

 - Continue to improve TypeScript typing and context in the store
 - Expand test coverage for service/store logic

+## Additional Future Improvements

+- Enforce strict separation between top-level device fields (e.g., id, name, apiBaseUrl) and the `properties` object, which should only contain raw Alpaca/ASCOM device properties.
+- Normalize all device objects on ingestion (discovery, manual add, simulation) to promote core fields to the top level and remove them from `properties`.
+- Define and use TypeScript types for device-specific properties (e.g., CameraProperties, TelescopeProperties) to improve type safety and reduce subtle bugs.
+- Add runtime or build-time checks to ensure core fields are never present in `properties` after normalization.
+- Document and enforce that all code should access core fields from the top level, not from `properties`.

 ---

 _This document is a living guide.
 Please update it as the architecture evolves or new lessons are learned._